Encrypted screenings with flexible collaboration tools, accessible on any device, anywhere.

 Grid View

 Grid view in the ScreenKey app presents content as visual cards with thumbnails, making it easier for users to quickly browse and recognize projects or media, especially during exploration or when visuals matter most.
+In contrast, list view organizes content in a structured, table-like format with detailed metadata such as dates, access levels, and status, which supports efficient scanning, comparison, and task-driven actions like sorting or managing permissions.

 List View

 List view in the ScreenKey app displays content in a structured, row-based format with key details like file name, date, access permissions, and status, enabling users to efficiently scan, compare, and manage large amounts of data.
+This layout supports task-driven workflows such as sorting, filtering, and bulk actions, making it especially useful for admins or power users who need quick access to detailed information and control over sharing or review processes.

 Reviewers were entering projects from a shared invite link without enough context.
 It felt unclear whether they were joining a screening event, opening a project, or viewing a file.